webnuts/post_json/README.md

 - Versioning of documents with support for history, restore and rollback.
 - Restore a copy of entire collection at a specific date.
 - Copy a collection.
-- Automatic deletion of indexes when unused for a period of time.
+- Automatic deletion of dynamic indexes when unused for a period of time.
+- Full text search.
+PostgreSQL has many great features.
 - Bulk import.
 - Support for files.
 Maybe as attachments to documents.
 - Better performance and less complex code.